johnzxcvbnm/Adi/unit_1/w02d03/instructor_notes/README.md

 bar(awesome);
 ```

-If we want, we don't even need to assign the functions to variables
+If we want, we don't even need to assign the callback functions to variables

 ```javascript
 const bar = (param1)=>{